 Aaron Milavec has been an innovative teacher and software developer

-of Siena Virtual College--a center promoting international,
+of Siena Virtual College--an international,

 In his youth, Milavec was fascinated with science.
 After beginning